 - 2 Bonus points, if a student is a recipient of Gold/Silver/Bronze/Consolation Award in NLEPC.Supporting documents needed: Official certificate for the award from DST.

 - 1 Bonus point, if a student has qualified for participation in the National Level Exhibition and Project Competition (NLEPC).
 Supporting documents needed: Official participationcertificate from DST.

 6. IGNITE Award of National Innovation Foundation

 - 2 Bonus points, if a student is a recipient of the National IGNITE Award.
 Supporting documents needed: Official certificate for the award from NIF.

 7. IRIS National Science Fair

 - 2 Bonus points,if a student is recipient of the award for participation in the International Science and Engineering Fair (ISEF)

 - 1 Bonus point, if a student is selected for the National Fair.
 Supporting documents needed: Official certificate for the award from IRIS.

-In any sport in "high priority and priority discipline" (as per the terminology used by SGFI),except Chess (as Chess is dealt with separately): if a student has represented a state in (i)National School Games organized by a School Games Federation of India, in U19 or U17category, or (ii) national championship organized by a National Sports Federation inSenior/Junior category
+In any sport in "high priority and priority discipline" (as per the terminology announced on IIIT-Delhi website),except Chess (as Chess is dealt with separately): if a student has represented a state in (i)National School Games organized by a School Games Federation of India, in U19 or U17category, or (ii) national championship organized by a National Sports Federation inSenior/Junior category